matthew-p-hamilton/devblog/content/blog/compound-chain/index.md

 > _The protocol aggregates the risk of its supported assets; one bad asset spoils the bunch, limiting the universe of acceptable collateral._

 True, but it would seem to me that that's a feature.
-Pooled liquidity across assets is one of the innovations that Compound brought to market, and at first glance it's still not quite clear to me how [Compound.Chain](http://compound.Cash) solves this limitation.
+Pooled liquidity across assets is one of the innovations that Compound brought to market, and at first glance it's still not quite clear to me how [Compound Chain](http://compound.cash) solves this limitation.

 > _High transactions costs have priced out small transactions._